codingfisch/niftiview/README.md

 Explore all the available options by running `niftiview-cli --help`

 P.S.
-If you're interested in generating 🧠 tissue maps like the ones shown at the end of the GIF, check out [deepmriprep](https://github.com/wwu-mmll/deepmriprep)!
+If you're interested in creating 🧠 tissue maps like the ones shown at the end of the GIF, check out [deepmriprep](https://github.com/wwu-mmll/deepmriprep)!